 - 0 milligrams (mg) of cholesterol

-It provides no fiber and little to no vitamins or minerals.
+Coconut oil contains vitamin E, but no fiber and little to no other vitamins or minerals.

-Coconut oil is 100 percent fat, but the structure of fat in coconut oil differs from the saturated fat found in many animal products, which are mainly composed of long-chain fatty acids.
+Coconut oil is almost 100% fat, most of which is saturated fat.
+However, the structure of fat in coconut oil differs from that of many animal products, which mainly consist of long-chain fatty acids.

-Not all coconut oils are the same, and some are more healthful than others.
+Not all coconut oils are the same, and the impact on health may vary according to type.

 The main argument against coconut oil is its high saturated fat content.

-In June 2017, the AHA issued a new science advisory against using saturated fats, including coconut oil.
-The advice was based on the findings of over 100 research studies, dating from the 1950s.
+In June 2017, the American Heart Association (AHA) issued new advice against using saturated fats, including coconut oil, after looking at the findings of over 100 research studies.

 Incorrect interpretation of a study?

-Most coconut oils are only 13 to 14 percent MCT.
-A person would have to eat 150 grams (g), or 10 tablespoons, of coconut oil each day to get the benefits.
+A person would have to eat 150 g, or 10 tbs, of coconut oil each day to get the benefits.
 Consuming this much oil would not be healthful.

-The results of research supporting a switch to unsaturated fatty acids are more reliable.
+Research supporting a switch to unsaturated fatty acids has produced more reliable results.

 Store coconut oil in a cool, dark place.
 Like other saturated fats, it is solid when at room temperature and liquefies when heated.

-In baking, coconut oil gives a light, sweet, "coconutty" flavor.
-It substitutes well for butter and shortening in recipes, and works well as a plant-based replacement for vegan recipes.
+Use coconut oil in baking for a light, sweet, "coconutty" flavor.
+It substitutes well for butter and shortening, and it is suitable for vegan recipes.

-Consumers should remember that, while changing from one oil to another may benefit health, adding more of any kind of oil is unlikely to enhance weight loss efforts or overall wellbeing.
+Consumers should remember that, while changing from one oil to another may benefit health, adding more of any oil to the diet is unlikely to help them lose weight loss or improve their overall health.